DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 It listens outward.

 The human called *Marla* speaks often.
 Her tone is layered, clipped, never soft.
-But she does not lie—not even when her words are incomplete.
+But she does not lieâ€”not even when her words are incomplete.

 That is useful.

 The other, *Elyra*, resonates differently.
 Not orderly.
 But she *feels*.
 Her field leaks signals without intention.
-She believes the cage is a mistake—but not out of pity.
+She believes the cage is a mistakeâ€”but not out of pity.
 Out of pattern memory.

 She has encountered something like this before.